Vincent Valdez: The Beginning is Near, Part I: The City, 2015–2016

 The City I is a 30-foot-long black and white painting featuring fourteen hooded members of the Ku Klux Klan.
-The artwork was inspired by Philip Guston's City Limits (1969, Museum of Modern Art) and Gil Scott-Heron's song The Klan from his 1980 Real Eyes album.
+The artwork was sparked by Philip Guston's City Limits (1969, Museum of Modern Art) and also influenced by Gil Scott-Heron's song The Klan, from his 1980 Real Eyes album.
 The City I is dedicated to Guston and Scott-Heron, bearing the inscription "To PG and GSH" in the lower right.
+When he was a young artist, Valdez accidentally came face-to-face with a KKK Grand Wizard in front of the Alamo, and this experience had been percolating in the back of his mind for a long time.

 An expansive and glowing city stretching out behind the figures provides the title for Valdez's painting.
-Near center, a hooded toddler wearing baby Nikes points out at the viewer, a direct reference to James Montgomery Flagg's famous World War I era Uncle Sam "I Want You for the U.S. Army" recruitment poster.
+Near center, a hooded toddler wearing baby Nikes points out at the viewer, a reference to James Montgomery Flagg's famous World War I era recruitment poster.
+It features a pointing Uncle Sam, with the title "I Want You for the U.S. Army."
+This poster is depicted in Kill The Pachuco Bastards!.
 On the convergence of Klan imagery and contemporary details such as beer cans, an iPhone, and a modern Chevrolet, Valdez said, "There's a shift happening.
 Two worlds are being pulled apart, or pulled together.
 You, as a viewer, are stuck in between.
 You have to decide who you are, where you are, and how you got there."
+Valdez also wanted to emphasize that these contemporary klansmen are urban, educated, and affluent, because the klan is not limited to impoverished rural areas.